-The District and CPS have negotiated another IGA to facilitate projects through 2020, whereby long term maintenance responsibilities are assigned to CPS.
+The negotiated IGA between the District and CPS to facilitate projects through 2020 specifies that long term maintenance responsibilities are assigned to CPS.
 The District has perpetual rights to inspect the GI to ensure it is being properly maintained in accordance with the Operations and Maintenance (O&M) Manual developed for each school.
 The District reviewed and provided comments on the construction drawings and specifications at various intervals during the course of design.
-During construction, the District frequently visited the sites to gain knowledge on the installation of GI while monitoring progress.
+During construction, the District frequently visited the sites to gain knowledge on the installation of GI, while monitoring progress.